0xdefendA/alertA/README.md

 ### Alert structure
-Here's what a sample alert looks like:
+Here's what a simple sample alert looks like:

 ```yaml
 ---